230d Quick Service Guide

 5-Digit

-Trays: Optional, full tray or 50 piece minimum only to the same 5-digit ZIP Code; less-than-full trays not permitted.
+Trays: Optional, full tray or 50 piece minimum only to the same 5-digit ZIP Code; no overflow.

 Labels: For Line 1, use city, state, and 5-digit ZIP Code on mail.